nobuto-m/quick-maas/README.md

 ## run

 Run the script to create the "quick-maas" LXD container to run MAAS and MAAS Pod inside it.
-OpenStack will be deployed as the part of it.
+OpenStack will be deployed as a part of it.

 ```bash
 [baremetal] $ ./run.sh